AshleyYakeley/NixVirt/README.md

 `virtdeclare` is a command-line tool for defining and starting/stopping libvirt domains idempotently.
 The modules use it to control domains.

 * A domain definition will replace any previous definition with that UUID.
+The name of a definition can change, but libvirt will not allow two domains with the same name.

 * Stopping a domain immediately terminates it (like shutting the power off).